Nidhighura/Vehicle-Insurance-Management-in-ServiceNow/README.md

+## Business Objectives

+The main objective of implementing Vehicle Insurance Management in ServiceNow is to make the vehicle insurance process digital and automated.
+This will help the organization manage insurance requests more easily and efficiently.

+The system will reduce manual work by allowing users to submit insurance requests online instead of using paper or manual processes.
+It will also help in processing requests faster and making approvals and renewals quicker.

+All insurance records will be stored in one centralized system, making it easier to track and manage them.
+Standardized workflows will also ensure that all required documents and procedures are followed properly.

+Overall, this system will improve transparency, reduce errors, save time, and ensure that all vehicle insurance processes follow the required legal and organizational policies. 🚗📄

 ## Functional Scope

 The Vehicle Insurance Management System is designed to automate and streamline the management of vehicle insurance policies within an organization.